CarlosW1998/CarlosW1998.github.io/index.md

 ---

 # About Me
-My name is Carlos, i am an full stack developer, more experint in back end development, currently studying Computing Science in Federal University Of Alagoas.
+My name is Carlos, i am a full stack developer, more experienced  in back end development, currently studying Computer Science in Federal University Of Alagoas.